HueHueBR/nao-fode-porra/README.en.md

 All website's infrastructure is 100% cost-free.
 Our web server is offered by [Github Pages](https://pages.github.com/) and all data extraction happens through [Travis CI](https://travis-ci.org/), both platforms offer cost-free services with which we are being able to develop the whole project.

 --------------

 **More information soon to be added...**

+**Side note:**

+`Não fode, porra!` can be translated to something like `Don't fucking fuck!`.
+But of course the actual meaning may vary from each situation.